UPDATE: Stabbing Partially Blinds Englewood Resident, Judge Releases Defendant From Edgewater

 The woman said she doesn't know either of them nor what they have against her.

-Bell initially fled but then surrendered shortly after the victim was stabbed with a sharp object shortly after 8 a.m.
+Bell initially fled but then surrendered to authorities shortly after the victim was stabbed with a sharp object shortly after 8 a.m.
 Friday, Sept.
 23, Police Lt.
 Fred Pulice said.

-The victim, who was stabbed in the face and head, refused treatment at the scene.
+The victim, who was stabbed in the face and head, refused treatment at the scene, he said.

 "I [brought] myself to the hospital because I was still in a state of shock," the woman said.
 "But these injuries were definitely not minor."